nginx/telemetry-exporter/CONTRIBUTING.md

 - Keep a clean, concise and meaningful git commit history on your branch, rebasing locally and squashing before submitting a PR
-- Follow the guidelines of writing a good commit message as described here <https://chris.beams.io/posts/git-commit/>
-  and summarized in the next few points
+- Follow the [guidelines of writing a good commit message](<https://chris.beams.io/posts/git-commit/>) summarized in the next few points
   - In the subject line, use the present tense ("Add feature" not "Added feature")
   - In the subject line, use the imperative mood ("Move cursor to..." not "Moves cursor to...")
   - Limit the subject line to 72 characters or less